Counseling

 Facing Family Friction

 This group is a good fit for anyone seeking to gain understanding about their family dynamics and how they’ve affected the way they navigate the world and relationships.
 This group is a great way to gain support and feedback from others who understand the often-complicated relationships that occur within family settings.
 Possible topics/activities include the following: family roles and culture, emotional reactions, identity and labels for self and others, boundary setting with family and others, and dealing with family conflict.
+A screening appointment with Ms. Olivia Singleton is required.

-Therapy support groups allow members who share a common characteristic or concern to discuss this with others in their situation.
+allow members who share a common characteristic or concern to discuss this with others in their situation.
 Members offer empathy, support, understanding, and encouragement to each other.
 Examples of previous therapy support groups offered:

 Building Social Confidence

 This group is for students who struggle with social interactions due to overwhelming anxiety.
 This group aims to help students increase social confidence and comfort in social situations.
 The goal of this group is to provide a foundational understanding of social anxiety and ways to overcome these challenges by changing thinking patterns, learning new skills, and practicing with experiential activities.
+A screening appointment with Mr. Jon McEwen is required.

 Me Too, AU

-Mindful Mondays
+Mindful Mondays (Mondays at 4:00 pm)

 Research has shown that mindful practice and meditation can have a variety of benefits, such as lower stress levels, improved mood, reduced anxiety, increased ability to cope with chronic pain, and relief from bereavement.
 This workshop is designed to facilitate hands-on mindfulness practice in students so they can experience its benefits and have a space to relax.
+Facilitated by SCPS staff members in the Mind/Body Room of the Recreation and Wellness Center (a group fitness pass is not required to attend).
+Open to SCPS clients and non-clients; drop-in to attend.

-Coping Skills Workshop
+Coping Skills Workshop (Multiple dates & times)

 Coping skills help you tolerate and relieve your daily stress while increasing resilience.
 Managing your stress and anxiety well can help you be happier, healthier, and more productive, and it can improve your academic performance.
 Join this workshop to learn more tools for coping.
+Open to SCPS clients.
+Sign-up in advance is required.

 Anxiety Toolbox Online Workshop